Captains For Clean Water — Legislative Update & Position

-Update as of February 6 at 3:00 PM | Tallahassee, FL
+Update as of February 12 at 5:00 PM | Tallahassee, FL

-Captains For Clean Water strongly opposes Section 47 of HB 433 and Section 48 of SB 290, provisions that expand Florida’s agricultural disparagement law in ways that threaten free speech, public accountability, and the ability of citizens, scientists, guides, and journalists to speak honestly about environmental and public-health concerns.
+Captains For Clean Water strongly opposes Section 47 of HB 433 and Section 48 of SB 290, provisions that expand Florida’s agricultural disparagement law in ways that threaten free speech, public accountability, and the ability of citizens, scientists, guides, advocates, and journalists to speak honestly about environmental and public-health concerns.

 These provisions would make it legally and financially risky to criticize agricultural products or practices—even when statements are true—by expanding liability and adding one-way attorney fees.
 We believe this creates a chilling effect on speech protected by the First Amendment and disproportionately benefits powerful special interests at the expense of the public.